LOST HORIZON INC.

 • 90 years of USGS validation: Not speculative exploration—we're extracting known deposits

-• Technology components individually proven: Each element (hydraulic fracturing, airlift, gravity separation) works—we're combining them
+• Technology components individually proven: Each element (hydraulic fracturing, airlift, gravity separation, electrokinetics) works—we're combining them in a novel way

 • Multiple revenue opportunities: If North Dakota doesn't scale as projected, technology still valuable for Alaska, Atlantic Coastal Plain, global licensing